Loading…

 8:30am MDT

-Craft Your Way to a Better Job with Efficiency and Proactive Communication
+Craft Your Way to a Better Library (Or Any Other) Job with Efficiency and Proactive Communication

 Wednesday September 4, 2024 8:30am - 10:30am MDT

 While the perfect job may not exist, job crafting allows individuals to rethink themselves, their tasks, and their relationships with others to increase job satisfaction, engagement, and motivation.
 In this session, we will discuss what job crafting is, and explore activities that can help you reinforce your natural strengths, redefine your purpose, and re-invigorate your work.
-We will brainstorm productivity hacks to help you free up time for more meaningful work activities, explore how to proactively communicate your vision with your manager, and discuss how you can begin to find and explore new opportunities.
+We will share technology and productivity hacks to help you free up time for more meaningful work activities, explore how to proactively communicate your vision with your manager, and offer ideas for how you can begin to find and explore new opportunities.

 Speakers